Health & Emergency

 The Public Health Office located in the Indian Head Hospital serves the town and a large surrounding area.
 The Office offers several Community Health Services programs, including prenatal classes, counseling, baby clinics, seniors services, school immunization and teen pregnancy prevention.

 Social Services staff serve Indian Head on an as-needed basis.
 For more information contact Indian Head Public Health Services or by phone (306) 695-4000.

 Health Clinics & Physician Services

 Two medical clinics serve Indian Head and the surrounding area.

 Dr. Zimmermann is a full-time family doctor who operates the Indian Head Medical Clinic.
 For appointments or more information about clinic services contact the Clinic at (306)695–2276.

 Monday to Friday , 9:00 am to noon and 1:00 p.m. to 5:00 p.m.
 Saturday varies.

 Indian Head Regional Health Clinic

-The Clinic is staffed by full-time General Practitioner, Dr. Osita Elendu and Dr. E. Anochie as well as two Nurse Practitioners, Lorissa Vye and Michelle O'Keefe.
+The Clinic is staffed by full-time General Practitioner, Dr. Reza Nourian and Dr. Greg Baumann as well as the Nurse Practitioner Michelle O'Keefe RN(NP).